© Crown copyright 2021

 1. Which shops charge for bags

-It’s not just supermarkets who are affected, many high street and out-of-town shops are also required to charge for bags.
-Smaller businesses can also charge on a voluntary basis if they wish.
+It’s not just supermarkets who are affected - high street, out-of-town shops and takeaways are also required to charge for bags.

 Whether or not a shop must charge for bags depends on the size of the company that runs the shop, not on the size of an individual branch.
 There’s more information in our guidance for retailers.

 As a shopper, you can avoid being charged by bringing your own bags.
 In some shops, you can buy thicker, reusable ‘bags for life’.

 Typically, you pay for these once, and can return them for a free replacement when they wear out.

 3. When you’re not charged for a bag

 Retailers are not required to charge you for the following:

 - paper bags

 - bags that are sealed transit bags used for alcohol and tobacco